rchung95/PokedexVueJs/README.md

 ```
 *Note: For nodemon, you may need to run it as* ```npm install -g nodemon```

-To run locally, set up the mongoDB instance first by entering:
+To run locally, set up the mongoDB instance first by entering: ```mongod``` then open up another terminal tab.
+Go to the pokeScraper directory by entering ```cd ./pokeScraper``` then import the ```pokedex.json``` file into the DB using:

 ```
-mongod
+mongoimport --jsonArray --db DATABASENAME --collection COLLECTIONNAME --file pokedex.json
 ```
-then
+*Note: You may need to modify the pokedex.json file by making it into a list like in Python (e.g. [{'json': 1}, {'json': 2}...])*

+Lastly, run:

 ```
 nodemon app.js
 ```